Data binding in Angular Dropdown Tree component

 Hierarchical data

-Dropdown Tree can be populated with the hierarchical data source that contains nested array of JSON objects.
-You can directly map the hierarchical data and the field members with corresponding key values from the hierarchical data to the fields
+Dropdown Tree can be populated with hierarchical data source that contains nested arrays of JSON objects.
+This structure represents parent-child relationships through nested object arrays rather than reference-based relationships.
+You can directly map the hierarchical data and the field members with corresponding key values from the hierarchical data to the fields property.

 In the following example, code, name, and countries columns from the hierarchical data have been mapped to value, text, and child fields, respectively.